cal2195/HaskellComplexity/README.md

-The purpose of this project is to provide a baseline demonstration of the use of cloudhaskell in the context of the code complexity measurement individual programming project.
+The purpose of this project is to provide a baseline demonstration of the use of cloudhaskell in the context of the code complexity measurement individual programming task.
 The cloud haskell platform provides an elegant set of features that support the construction of a wide variety of multi-node distributed systems commuinication architectures.
 A simple message passing abstraction forms the basis of all communication.